eegg/school-policies-and-procedures/equal-opportunities.rst

   #.
 Are door closer mechanisms appropriately adjusted (so as not to close too quickly)?
   #.
 Are door controls (handles/knobs) at a suitable height/clearly located and easy to use?
   #.
 Is there a light available to supplement stairs?

+What is discrimination?
+^^^^^^^^^^^^^^^^^^^^^^^

+Direct discrimination occurs where someone is put at a disadvantage or treated less favourably on discriminatory grounds in relation to his or her employment.
+Direct discrimination may occur even when unintentional.

+Examples:

+1. A woman with young children fails to obtain a job because it is feared that she might be an unreliable member of staff.

+2. A Sikh applicant for a senior post is not appointed because he might not ‘fit in’ with the existing (all white) team.

+3. A person is subjected to sexual innuendo or other offensive conduct of a sexual nature at work.

+Indirect discrimination occurs where the individual’s employment is subject to an unjustified provision, criteria or practice which is applied equally to persons of all groups but which puts or would put at a particular disadvantage persons of a particular group and it cannot be shown to be a proportionate means of achieving a legitimate aim.

+Examples:

+1. A requirement for GCSE English as a selection criterion.
+This would have disparately adverse impact on people educated overseas and may not be justified if all that is needed is to demonstrate a reasonable level of literacy.

+2. Full-time work—this would have a disparately adverse impact on more women with small children as they are generally accepted as taking the primary childcare role.
+It may not be justified if our business needs can still be met by more flexible working arrangements.

+Disability discrimination occurs where an individual is unjustifiably disadvantaged in employment/recruitment for a reason connected with his/her disability unless the discrimination cannot be avoided by making reasonable adjustments.

+Examples:

+1. A requirement for staff to hold a valid driving licence for a job which involves little travelling.

+2. Failure to recruit a wheelchair user without first considering whether the working arrangements or premises can reasonably be adapted to his/her needs.

+Victimisation occurs where an individual is treated less favourably than colleagues because he/she has taken action, in good faith, to assert their statutory rights or assisted a colleague with information in that regard.

+Harassment is unwanted conduct based on discriminatory grounds which affects the dignity of an individual at work or creates an intimidating, hostile, degrading, humiliating or offensive environment.
+Harassment may be visual, verbal or physical.
+(More details are set out in the employers’ policy on Harassment at Work).

+We are committed to ensuring that all our staff and applicants for employment are protected from unlawful discrimination in employment.

 Meetings and groups